Manlx/CMPG-323-Project-3/README.md

 # CMPG-323-Project-3
 This repository will be used for project 3 known as the Web App Project with Testing Patterns.

+# Due Date
 This project will end on 2022-09-30

 # There will be 3 Branches:
 <ul>